Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Application: Linear Regression of Block-Sparse Vectors

 \section{Application: Linear Regression of Block-Sparse Vectors}

 In this section, we leverage Theorem~\ref{thm:rand_cond} to obtain average-case results for linear regression of block-sparse vectors, defined as estimating $\Phi \beta$ from $y = \Phi \beta + \text{noise}$ when $\beta$ has a block-sparse structure.
 In particular, we focus on two popular convex optimization-based methods, the lasso~\cite{LASSO} and the group lasso~\cite{YuanLin}, for characterizing results for linear regression of block-sparse vectors.
 Our focus on these two methods is due to their widespread adoption by the signal processing and statistics communities.
 In the signal processing literature, these methods are typically used for efficient sparse approximation{s} of arbitrary signals in overcomplete dictionaries.
 In the statistics literature, they are mostly used for efficient variable selection and reliable regression under the linear model assumption.
-Nonetheless, ample empirical evidence in both fields suggests that an appropriately regularized group lasso can outperform the lasso whenever there is a natural grouping of the dictionary atoms/regression variables in terms of their contributions to the observations~\cite{YuanLin,BachGroup}.
-In this section, we analytically characterize the linear regression performances of both the lasso and the group lasso for block-sparse vectors, which helps us highlight one of the ways in which the group lasso might outperform the lasso for regression problems.
+Further, ample empirical evidence in both fields suggests that an appropriately regularized group lasso can outperform the lasso whenever there is a natural grouping of the dictionary atoms/regression variables in terms of their contributions to the observations~\cite{YuanLin,BachGroup}.
+In this section, we analytically characterize the linear regression performances of both the lasso and the group lasso for block-sparse vectors.